Wimbledon crowd boo Victoria Azarenka after defeat to Ukraine’s Elina Svitolina

 Svitolina, like all Ukrainian players on the professional tour, does not shake hands with Russian or Belarusian opponents due to the ongoing invasion of her home country.

-As expected, there was no handshake at the net but there was a nod of acknowledgement between the players - with Azarenka waiting at the net for Svitolina after her victory.
+As expected, there was no handshake at the net but there was a nod of acknowledgement between the players.

 But Azarenka was then loudly booed off the court as Svitolina prepared for her post-match interview.